Apple's Head of Diversity And Inclusion Christie Smith Departs Company - The Mac Observer

-Apple’s vice president of diversity and inclusion Christie Smith left the company on Tuesday.
+Apple’s Vice President, Inclusion and Diversity Christie Smith left the company on Tuesday.
 The move was reportedly planned two months ago, and Ms. Smith exited the company this week (via Bloomberg News).
 Her LinkedIn profile says her time at Apple ended this month.

 Apple Diversity Chief Christie Smith Exits